-A 4-state Mailmark barcode is a non-industry standard, 4-state barcode similar in appearance (but not content or method of producing) to the existing Barcode or CBC option used by Retail & Network Access services.
+A 4-state Mailmark barcode is a non-industry standard, 4-state barcode similar in appearance (but not content or method of producing) to the previously available Barcode or CBC option, no longer available for Retail & Network Access services.
 It has defined data content, which is compliant with this Mailmark barcode specification.